 The revised and improved measures will improve logistics and improve the overall performance of all sectors.

 By reducing the transportation cost by 5 percent in India, the demand will increase between 6 to 12 percent depending on the type of products and other product characteristics.
-The truck logistic cost is one of the major cost factors in the entire supply chain it has to be maintained efficiently for a better profit margin.
+The truck logistics cost is one of the major cost factors in the entire supply chain it has to be maintained efficiently for a better profit margin.

 India loses 20 to 30 percent of agricultural production profit due to wastage in the supply chain.
 Reducing that wastage could both provide a boost in the income to the farmers and also lower overall prices to produce and creating better access to high-quality food for Indian citizens.

-After sales or Product support is always a very critical issue for Transporters since it is business for them.
+After-sales or Product support is always a very critical issue for Transporters since it is business for them.
 We have identified various parameters which will impact the clients on their first time and repeated purchase of products.

 ACG developed Exclusive software for Fleet Management companies which would help all stakeholders of Industry.
 It improves Transporters efficiency immediately after implementation.
 It is suitable for medium and large fleet owners.